Bike like a Montrealer with BIXI—all year long!

 You may notice just as many Montrealers getting around on two wheels as on two feet.
 Simply put: Montréal is a biker’s paradise, with over 1000 km / 620 miles of pathways around the island (and 3450 km / 2143 miles in the Greater Montréal Bikeways Area), making travel by cycle as easy as 1-2-3.
 Didn’t travel with a bike of your own?
 Worry not: Montréal’s BIXI bike-sharing system has got you covered.

-Plateau-Mont-Royal - Murale de Nikki Küntzle, Festival MURAL 2019
+Plateau-Mont-Royal - Murale de Nikki Küntzle, MURAL Festival 2019

 Bike + Taxi = BIXI